zhuang-li/zhuang-li.github.io/_pages/cv.md

 ======
 * Bachelor of Engineering in Electrical engineering, Wuhan University of Science and Technology, 2013
 * Master of Computing (Advenced) in Artificial Intelligence , the Australian National University, 2015
-* Doctor of Philosophy in Natural Language Processing, Monash University, 2022 (expected)
+* Doctor of Philosophy in Natural Language Processing, Monash University, 2023

 Academic Experience
 ======